 While later we will be exploring the role of the vagus nerve in your symptoms, we are now going to explore one of the vagus nerve’s branches, the laryngeal nerve.
 The laryngeal nerve is the “nerve of the voice box.”

 - “Recurrent laryngeal and phrenic nerve blocks are frequent side effects of a stellate ganglion block.
-They occur from local anesthetic injection that spills from the area of the ganglion.
-Because diffusion of drug is required to obtain a satisfactory block, it can be expected that these nerves will often be temporarily blocked.
+They occur from the local anesthetic injection that spills from the area of the ganglion.
+Because diffusion of the drug is required to obtain a satisfactory block, it can be expected that these nerves will often be temporarily blocked.
 Symptoms of a recurrent laryngeal nerve block include hoarseness and, occasionally, respiratory stridor (a wheezing or grinding type noise with breathing).”